 A newborn’s belly button may bleed while the cord is falling off or shortly after it does.
-Most often, newborn belly button bleeding is not a cause for concern but a regular part of the healing process.
-Occasionally though, it can signal a problem.

 The umbilical cord supplies a fetus with nutrients from the mother.
 Once the baby is born, it no longer needs the umbilical cord to provide its nutrients, and so doctors cut the cord.
 Eventually, the cord dries out and falls off, leaving behind a belly button in its place.